AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$staticFiles

-You can ask Cask to serve static files by defining a `@cask.staticFiles` endpoint.
+You can ask Gask to serve static files by defining a `@gask.staticFiles` endpoint.
 This will match any subpath of the value returned by the endpoint (e.g. above `/static/file.txt`, `/static/folder/file.txt`, etc.) and return the file contents from the corresponding file on disk (and 404 otherwise).

-Similarly, `@cask.staticResources` attempts to serve a request based on the JVM resource path, returning the data if a resource is present and a 404 otherwise.
+Similarly, `@gask.staticResources` attempts to serve a request based on the JVM resource path, returning the data if a resource is present and a 404 otherwise.

-You can also configure the `headers` you wish to return to static file requests, or use `@cask.decorators.compress` to compress the responses:
+You can also configure the `headers` you wish to return to static file requests, or use `@gask.decorators.compress` to compress the responses:

 $$$staticFiles2